 You hold K-4 and the flop comes K-7-2.
 Top pair!
 You bet, get called.
 Turn is a 9, you bet again, they raise.
 You call.
 River is a 3, they shove.

-The problem: Your 4 kicker means you're dominated by K-Q, K-J, K-T, K-9, and even K-7 (which now has two pair).
+The problem: Your 4 kicker - the side card that breaks ties when two players have the same pair - means you're dominated by K-Q, K-J, K-T, K-9, and even K-7 (which now has two pair).
 When you hit top pair with a weak kicker and face serious aggression, ask yourself: "What worse hands are raising here?"
 If you can't name any, fold.

 Trap 2: The Calling Station Death Spiral